-The Alberta Dental Association and College provides this document to Alberta dentists as a membership service to assist dentists with decisions related to the prescription of opioid drugs for pain management in dental practice.
-This document complements the Alberta Triplicate Prescription Program that monitors the prescription and use of drugs that have a high addiction potential, such as opioids, and are prone to misuse and abuse for non-medical purposes.
-Any dentist or pharmacist may request a patient's Triplicate Prescription Program profile from the College of Physicians and Surgeons of Alberta to assist in providing patient care or if double doctoring or poly-pharmacy is suspected.
+The College of Dental Surgeons of Alberta (CDSA) provides this document to Alberta dentists to assist with decisions related to the prescription of opioid drugs for pain management in dental practice.
+This document complements the Tracked Prescription Program (TPP) Alberta (formerly known as the Triplicate Prescription Program) that monitors the prescription and use of drugs that have a high addiction potential, such as opioids, and are prone to misuse and abuse for non-medical purposes.
+Any dentist or pharmacist may request a patient's TPP profile from the College of Physicians and Surgeons of Alberta to assist in providing patient care or if double doctoring or poly-pharmacy is suspected.